kavehtehrani/gnome-speech2text/README.md

 ## Installation

-### GNOME Extensions Store (Work in Progress)
+### GNOME Extensions Store

-🚧 This extension is currently under review for the GNOME Extensions website.
-Once approved, it will be available for easy installation directly from the website.
+🎉 **Available Now!** This extension is available on the GNOME Extensions website for easy installation.

+**Installation from GNOME Extensions Store:**

+1. Visit [GNOME Extensions](https://extensions.gnome.org/extension/XXXX/gnome-speech2text/) (link will be available after approval)
+2. Click "Install" to add the extension
+3. The extension will automatically detect that the D-Bus service is missing
+4. Follow the setup dialog to install the required service (automatically downloads from PyPI)
+5. Restart GNOME Shell to complete the installation

+**Note:** The extension package is lightweight and follows GNOME guidelines.
+The D-Bus service is installed separately as a Python package from PyPI.

 ### Quick Installation (Recommended)